QuaSi-Software/Documentation/docs/resie_validation.md

 | ReSiE vs. TRNSYS                    | 0.16                      |  1.18                     |

-Then, a realistic energy demand profile for heating and hot water of a 2.500 m^2 building with 85 % living and 15 % commercial was used to evaluate the dynamic behaviour of the models.
+Then, a realistic energy demand profile for heating and hot water of a 2.500 m^2 building with 85 % living and 15 % commercial usage was used to evaluate the dynamic behaviour of the models.
 Especially in summer, small deviations between ReSiE and TRNSYS are visible, but an overall congruency can be observed.
-In short term analysis, the model in ReSiE shows stronger gradients in the change in extraction power compared to TRNSYS, which may originates from the different model of the thermal transport from fluid to the pipe-surrounding soil.
+In short term analysis, the model in ReSiE shows stronger gradients in the change in extraction power compared to TRNSYS, which may originate from the different model of the thermal transport from fluid to the pipe-surrounding soil.
 Overall, all three models show acceptable differences.

 ![Validation of collector model with TRNSYS and DELPHIN: Average fluid temperature over one year with energy profile as demand](fig/241220_profile_one_year.svg)